 Is it wrong to take a bite of pizza and then of the strawberry shortcake cheesecake?
 I’ll be honest.
 It was hard to adjust from the savory pizza to the sweet cheesecake.
 Not that hard though, because it kept happening.
 It’s so hard for me to hold off on the dessert especially when it’s just sitting right in front of me.
 Anyone else feel my pain?

 While you’re at Walmart searching out a quick dinner solution, you have to stop by the ice cream aisle and pick up some of Edy’s Frozen Custard.
 It’s inexpensive and tastes amazing!
-To top it all off, there a $1.00 off coupon that you can put to good use.
 I can highly recommend the old fashioned vanilla and strawberry shortcake flavors.
-Had ’em both and I highly approve.
-They’re ice cream’s creamier cousin and have no artificial colors or flavors.
+Had ’em both and I loved ’em both.
+Custard is ice cream’s creamier cousin and Edy’s has no artificial colors or flavors.
 Everyone can dig that.

 - 2 cups strawberries hulled and quatered